openstack-archive/refstack/specs/proposed/refstack-org-gearman-tester.rst

 Notifications impact
 --------------------

-The gearman client should be able to feed back its status updates to the webui through the 'TestStatus' model.
+The gearman client should be able to feed back its status updates to the 'TestStatus' model through the update-test-status method.

 Other end user impact
 ---------------------